vasvir/tcrevenge/README.md

 ##Purpose
 **tcrevenge** is a command line utility that helps you analyze and compose TrendChip firmware images (tclinux.bin).
 It reimplements the **CRC** algorithm found in firmware that prohibits broken or custom firmware uploads.

-With this utility you can heavily customize your TrendChip firmware as beeing demonstrated in the https://vasvir.wordpress.com blog.
+With this utility you can heavily customize your TrendChip firmware as beeing demonstrated in the https://vasvir.wordpress.com/2015/03/08/reverse-engineering-trendchip-firmware-zte-h108ns-part-i/ blog.
 All the tests have been made with ZTE H108NS but it should apply to other modem/routers that employ TrendChip firmware.
 For a possible list check https://wikidevi.com/wiki/Special:Ask?title=Special%3AAsk&q=%3Cq%3E[[CPU1+model::~TC3162U*]]

 ###Warning and Disclaimer
 Although running **tcrevenge** is a non destructive operation if you apply the procedure blindly without safeguards you may end up with a brick instead of a modem router.
-Furthermore, when in compose mode **tcrevenge** is creating two files  named:
+Furthermore, when in compose mode **tcrevenge** is creating two files named (heading, padding) with user specified names.
-* heading
-* padding

 If you have files named like this in your current working directory it will be overriden.
+This is clearly a user error but the software could safeguard against.

 ##Build
 **tcrevenge** is a very simple command line utility.
 It does only need file access.
-It doesn't link with fancy libraries so no config is needed for the time beeing.
+It doesn't link with fancy libraries so no software configuration is required for the time beeing.

 If you have GNU Make you can do
 ```
 make
 ```
 it should be enough.
 If it isn't (you don't have make or something equally weird) try to compile and link it your own.
-It is just a file.
+It is just a **C** file.

 ##Usage
 ###Binwalk